anhtudo1209/Code-Battle-Arena/backend/exercises/021-palindrome-number/problem.md

 An integer n

 ## Output
-Checks whether n is a palindrome number.
-If yes, print "Palindrome", else print "Not Palindrome"
+If n is palindrome, print "Palindrome", else print "Not Palindrome"

 ## Sample Input
 1001